RyanStan/rustcask/README.md

   This was the simplest approach to code up, and I don't have a reason to believe that memory-mapped I/O would be more efficient.
   It might be worth testing in the future - but my guess is that the results would be dependent on the workload.

+## Rustcask vs. Log-Structured Merge-Trees (LSM-trees) like LevelDB
+### What are the benefits of Rustcask over LSM-tree-based storage engines?
+- Rustcask design is much simpler than LSM-tree storage engines like LevelDB.
+As such, it's an easy code base to maintain.
+- Rustcask has less read amplification than LevelDB.
+For example, as described in the [WiscKey paper](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf), LevelDB has high read amplification because you may have to read up to 14
+SSTable files to find the data you're looking for.
+In Rustcask, since we store the entire keydir in memory, reads require only a single seek.

+### What are the benefits of LSM-trees like LevelDB over Rustcask
+- Rustcask stores the entire key-set in memory.
+If your key-set won't fit in memory, then LevelDB is a much better alternative because it stores a sparse index of the key-set in memory.
+- LevelDB supports efficient range queries because it writes values to disk in sorted order.
+- LevelDB is likely much more efficient in how it manages the background compaction process.

 ## Usage
 For examples of usage, see [the integration tests](./tests/tests.rs), or the [performance tests](./benches/readwrite.rs).